agdsn/traffic-service-server/README.md

     no changes added to commit (use "git add" and/or "git commit -a")

 Then you have to do a `git submodule update`.
-I recommend to read the
-[git submodule documentation](http://git-scm.com/book/de/Git-Tools-Submodule)
-for better understanding what submodules mean and how to handle them.
+I recommend to read the [git submodule documentation](http://git-scm.com/book/de/Git-Tools-Submodule) for better understanding what submodules mean and how to handle them.

 ## How to Build

-First make all requirements available, then:
+First make all requirements available, then chdir into source root and:

     $ mkdir build
     $ cd build